benjisidi/saltmarsh/Tiresias.md

 - Eventually, manages to portent his way to just the right person showing up at the door at just the right time
 - A dwarvern academic specialising in the Divination school of magic shows up and takes Tiresias under his wing.
 - [[Urin Cloudstrider]] teaches Tiresias the basics of "structured" magic and how to draw on the spirit to cast spells
-- Urin gets called called away
+- Urin gets called called away for *reasons* and sends Tiresias to some of his colleagues for apprenticeship
 # Saltmarsh + Surroundings
+-